Do you want to sell or eBooks on your WordPress site? Selling eBooks is a great way to generate passive income.

 Have Your Book Proofread

 A good DIY method for proofreading is reading your book out-loud, or having a friend read your book out-loud while you make edits.
+Pro tip: it can be hard to spot errors in your own eBook.

 Customers will appreciate a preview of the book’s contents before buying.
 It will help you convert site visitors into customers.